jlorente/cordova-plugin-android-sms-retriever-api/README.md

 ## Installation

-The installation required cordova 6.0+.
+The installation requires cordova 6.0+.

 Use the cordova client in order to install the package.